msdrigg/RayTracing/Plans.md

 This will serve as a checklist for the project
 # Ongoing
 1. Test current algorithms
-    1. Test new plotting features
-    2. Test tracer
-    3. Repair test_quasi_parabolic
+    1. Repair test_quasi_parabolic
         1. We changed the order of parameters, so some may need adjusting
         2. We also switched to solely gyro_frequency^2 not e_density
+    2. Test all new utils
+    3. Test new plotting features
+    4. Test tracer
 ## Testing
 1. Retest the core functionality around the zero-field implementation
     1. Test solving perturbations of